Field Guide to the R Mixed Model Wilderness

 We can also use the emmip() function from the emmeans package to examine the trend in the interaction between variety and nitrogen factors.

-The package emmeans provides extensive functionality for estimating means, confidence intervals, making contrasts and more.
+The package ‘emmeans’ provides extensive functionality for estimating means, confidence intervals, making contrasts and more.
+We discussed a few major features, but this is far from an exhaustive survey of that package.
 To learn more about this functionality, see the vignettes for this package.

 Graves, Piepho Hans-Pieter, Spencer, and Sundar Dorai-Raj.
 2019. multcompView: Visualizations of Paired Comparisons. https://CRAN.R-project.org/package=multcompView.